 There are no shortcuts

 Unfortunately, we don’t get extra hours in the day to comply with the new standards.
-Today’s companies are all about efficiency, but you shouldn’t prioritize speed over accuracy.
+Efficiency is paramount these days, but you shouldn’t prioritize speed over accuracy.
 Remember, if you’re audited, the auditors will be more interested in thoroughness over efficiency.

-Communicate the seriousness of compliance to your cross-functional team.
-They aren’t aware of the accounting regulatory environment, so they need to understand that jobs and the company’s reputation are on the line.
+Communicate the seriousness of compliance to your interdepartmental team.
+They aren’t aware of the accounting regulatory environment, so they need to understand that jobs and the organization’s reputation are on the line.
 Knowing the importance of compliance will encourage them to participate with a sense of urgency.